overlookmotel/promise-methods/README.md

 ```

 In the example above, the 3rd function will not start executing until the promise returned by 1st function is resolved.

+If `options.concurrency` is `0` or not provided, there is no limit on concurrency - functions will be executed as soon as they are added to the queue.

 ## Tests